Concept Labels Are Not Enough: Rethinking Concept Bottleneck Models through Representation Integrity: Introduction

-To fill this gap, some recent studies have attempted to improve input-to-concept interpretability through learnable prototypes and an untrustworthiness score alignment to approximate visual patterns and concepts \cite{huangConceptTrustworthinessConcept2024a, zhangDecouplingConceptBottleneck2025}.
-However, this approach lacks steerability, prototype is hard to align concept automatically Furthermore, DOT-CBMs\cite{xieDiscoveringFineGrainedVisualConcept2025} disentangle and extract a priority image patch to align with concept ground truth.
-Yet, these crops depend excessively on regular patches and cannot express the complete concept feature.
-Besides, Prototype-based method\cite{tanExplainAnyConcept2025} was considered to align with concept, but merely calculate the similarity with concept to show the performance without the optimal target between both of prototype and concept.
-These methods either have great disentanglement of visual pattern to approach concept ground-truth and need great deal of human cost, or have directly gradient-based method between visual-pattern and concepts that leave the performance-interpretability trade-off.
+To bridge this gap, recent studies have attempted to improve input-to-concept interpretability through learnable prototypes and trustworthiness score alignment to approximate visual patterns and concepts \cite{huangConceptTrustworthinessConcept2024a, zhangDecouplingConceptBottleneck2025}.
+However, these approaches often lack steerability, and prototypes are difficult to automatically align with concepts.
+Furthermore, DOT-CBMs \cite{xieDiscoveringFineGrainedVisualConcept2025} disentangle and extract priority image patches to align with concept ground truth.
+Yet, these crops depend excessively on regular patches and may fail to express the complete concept feature and depend merely on transformer-based models with heavy cost.
+Additionally, prototype-based methods \cite{tanExplainAnyConcept2025} have been considered for alignment, but often merely calculate similarity without optimizing the target between prototypes and concepts.
+These methods either require significant manual effort to achieve disentanglement or rely on direct gradient-based methods that compromise the performance-interpretability trade-off.

-In response to these limitations, we draw inspiration from the ICCNN\cite{shenInterpretableCompositionalConvolutional2021, mishraInterpretableCompositionalRepresentations2024} and Prototypical Networks\cite{chenIPNetInterpretablePrototype2025, yuPrototypicalPartTransformer2025} framework and its focus on feature map-based analysis.
-We propose LDCBM to provide improved interpretability on the mutual visual region-concept relationship.
-Specifically, we introduce an lightweight optimizable disentanglement of image components to automatically adjust the semantic composition, rather than prior cropping images into a grid.
-This is achieved by using an auxiliary loss to group similar-sized feature maps in the backbone and separate different groups.
+In response to these limitations, we draw inspiration from the ICCNN \cite{shenInterpretableCompositionalConvolutional2021, mishraInterpretableCompositionalRepresentations2024} and Prototypical Networks \cite{chenIPNetInterpretablePrototype2025, yuPrototypicalPartTransformer2025} frameworks, focusing on feature map-based analysis.
+We propose LDCBM based on CNN to analyze the inner mechanism and provide improved interpretability regarding the mutual visual region-concept relationship.
+Specifically, we introduce a lightweight, optimizable disentanglement of image components to automatically adjust the semantic composition, replacing rigid image grid cropping.
+This is achieved by using an auxiliary loss to group similar-sized feature maps in the backbone while separating distinct groups.
+We supplement our approach with computational complexity analysis and intervention experiments to verify LDCBM’s lightweight nature and accurate mapping.